Qmino/miredot-petstore/README.md

 This project is used to test <a href="http://www.miredot.com">MireDot</a>, a Maven plugin that generates interactive REST documentation based on JAX-RS annotations and javadoc.

+The generated documentation can be viewed here: <a href="http://www.miredot.com/exampledocs/">http://www.miredot.com/exampledocs/</a>.

 #### Attribution